 In continuing our recognition of LGBTQIA (Lesbian, Gay, Transgender, Queer, Intersex, Asexual) History Month, I interviewed Anan Bouapha, a well-known advocate in the LGBTQIA community in Vientiane, Laos.
 Anan is part of an active and increasingly visible LGBTQIA community that continues to engage Lao society and international partners.
-As president of the nongovernmental organization, Proud to be us Laos, Anan played an instrumental role in organizing the first large-scale LGBT Pride event at the U.S. Embassy in Vientiane back in 2012.
+As president of the nongovernmental organization Proud to Be Us Laos, Anan played an instrumental role in organizing the first large-scale LGBTQ+ Pride event at the U.S. Embassy in Vientiane back in 2012.
 Born and raised in the capital of Vientiane, Anan continues his advocacy efforts throughout Laos and lectures about his work internationally.
-While currently based in Paris for graduate studies, Anan may struggle to find his favorite Lao dish of Mok Pa, but he is still able to talks about the current state of LGBTQIA issues, stereotypes and misconceptions about the community in Laos.
-Ana also let us know that his favorite Lao dish is mok pa.
+While currently based in Paris for graduate studies, Anan may struggle to find his favorite Lao dish of Mok Pa, but he is still able to talks about the current state of LGBTQIA affairs in Laos.

 Was there a particular moment that compelled you to get into LGBTQIA advocacy in Laos?

-We’ve been trying to partner with the government to help reduce HIV/AIDS infection among LGBTQI community members in stigma and discrimination based on gender identity and sexual orientation and enable a positive environment so they feel like being part of the national development.
+We’ve been trying to partner with the government to help reduce HIV/AIDS infection among LGBTQI community members.
+We also want to reduce stigma and discrimination based on gender identity and sexual orientation, and enable a positive environment so they feel like being part of the national development.
 This work was compelled by my early days in HIV/AIDS prevention work among Gay men and Transgender women.
 I observed that our community faced lots of issues and I think changing policies is key for positive change.

 What are the most important things about the history of the LGBTQI community in Laos that you wish the general public knew?